Tuesday, April 7, 2026 • Your Daily Running Resource

 Get faster.
 Get stronger.
 Join 10,000+ runners getting weekly tips.

-• What is the ideal running cadence for beginners in 2026?
+• What is the ideal running cadence based on height?

-• What are the best minimalist running shoes for road racing in 2026?
+• What are the best recovery strategies for interval training?